Influencer Marketing

 This includes:

-• Total cost: Determine how much you paid an influencer for their services.
+- Total cost: Determine how much you paid an influencer for their services.
 This includes any fees, products, or other forms of compensation.
+If relevant, it should also include production costs, usage rights, paid amplification, agency fees, or any extra deliverables tied to the collaboration.

-• Total impressions: Obtain the number of impressions the influencer's content generated.
+- Total impressions: Obtain the number of impressions the influencer's content generated.
 Impressions refer to the number of times the content was displayed to users.
+This is the most important number in the CPM formula, so it is worth making sure you are working with actual reported impressions rather than rough estimates.

 The best way to collect this data is by using analytical tools provided by social media platforms.
+Most major social platforms offer native analytics, and influencer marketing platforms can help centralize this data when you are comparing several creators or campaign formats at once.
 For example, if you or your influencer have an Instagram Creators or Business account, you have access to the platform’s free native analytics tool, Instagram Insights.
 This tool can help you accurately track and measure the total impressions generated by your influencer's content.
+Depending on the campaign, it can also be useful to collect reach, engagement, clicks, saves, video views, or conversions at the same time, since CPM on its own does not tell you whether the campaign actually performed well beyond visibility.

 Once you’ve got that information to hand, you’re ready to calculate your CPM.